Our five-year programme to install nearly 450,000 meters across Kent, Sussex, Hampshire and the Isle of Wight concluded in late 2015.

-An exhaustive four-year study at Southampton University corroborated savings in water usage of 16.5 per cent since having a meter installed, against a national average of 10 per cent.
+An exhaustive four-year study at Southampton University corroborated savings in water usage of 16.5% since having a meter installed, against a national average of 10%.

 Savings are brought about by the adoption of water efficiency measures.
 This might be something as simple as turning off the tap when brushing your teeth, using a water butt instead of a hosepipe or not switching on the dishwasher until it has a full load.

-With nearly 90 per cent of all households now metered, our customers must be amongst the most water efficient in the country.
+With nearly 90% of all households now metered, our customers must be amongst the most water efficient in the country.

 You might be wondering why we want our customers to save water; after all we'll be charging you for the amount you use.